frenck/awesome-home-assistant/README.md

 - [Home Panel](https://github.com/hassio-addons/addon-home-panel) - A touch-compatible web frontend for controlling the home.
 - [Hass.io Google Drive Backup](https://github.com/sabeechen/hassio-google-drive-backup) - A complete and easy to configure solution for backing up your snapshots to Google Drive.
 - [Grocy](https://github.com/hassio-addons/addon-grocy) - ERP beyond your fridge!
 A groceries & household management solution for your home.
+- [EmonCMS](https://github.com/inverse/hassio-addon-emoncms) - A powerful open-source web app for processing, logging, and visualizing energy, temperature, and other environmental data.

 ## Dashboards